AnoukSmet/Casa-Pedra-Nobre/README.md

 Then I used commits to git followed by "git push" to my GitHub repository.
 I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.

+For this project you need to create an account on Stripe for the reservation module as well as an account on AWS in order to store your static and media files.

 This project can be ran locally by following the following steps:
 I used Gitpod for development, so the following steps will be specific to Gitpod.
 You will need to adjust them depending on your IDE.
 You can find more information about installing packages using pip and virtual environments [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)